ngkimphuongtrang/my_books/README.md

 ## Context
 ### Motivation

-I read some books a year, I also record which books I read in some days on a Note app.
-Sometimes I want to know how many books I read for each year, I manually count by my hands to retrieve the result.
+I track the books I read throughout the year using a Note app, but tallying the annual total becomes a manual and time-consuming task.

-Hence, I write a personal book management application to save books I have read and retrieve some statistics I want efficiently.
+To streamline this process, I have created a personal book management application that not only stores a record of the books I've read but also generates statistics effortlessly, such as my yearly reading totals.

 ### Requirements
 #### Functional

 - User story 1.
-As a user, I want to make a request to create a book.
+As a user, I need the ability to create a book entry through a simple request.
 - User story 2.
-As a user, I want to make a request to create a read which records when, how I read a book.
+As a user, I need to log my reading sessions, detailing when and how I read each book.
 - User story 3.
-As a user, I want to search if I have read a book before (in case I read thousands of books and can't remember clearly if I have read one).
+As an avid reader with a vast library, I require a search function to verify whether I have previously read a specific book.
 - User story 4.
-As a user, I want to show how many books I read in a year, etc.
+As a user, I want to easily view statistics, such as the number of books I've read in a given year.

 #### Non-functional

-- Consistency: Server should be able to return understandable and instructable responses even user makes a corrupted request.
+- Consistency: The server should provide clear and instructive responses, ensuring understandability even when a user submits an erroneous request.

-#### Constraints & Challenge
-Challenge 1.
-There isn't an always-on server
-It is my personal application and I don't have a server hosted on cloud, I just only have a personal laptop which usually is on from 9am to 10pm everyday, the remaining time it is off.

 ## Decision
-Based on the preceding context, it is logical to introduce a new module named My Books, tasked with creating book, read requests, querying the insight of books and reads in database.
+Given the context provided, it would be prudent to introduce a new module called "My Books," which would be responsible for creating book entries, logging reading sessions, and querying insights about books and reading trends in the database.

-To handle Challenge 1, My Books should have an ability to save all data in file system and automatically inserts them back into database when it is on back.

 ### Database design
 Read [here](docs/database.md) to see how this design was decided.